Without the right fertilizers and nutrients, there is virtually zero hope of obtaining a high yield cannabis crop with fat buds.

 Most importantly perhaps, vermiculite and perlite provide calcium, magnesium, and potassium, which gets into the soil and nourishes your marijuana.
 If you have a hydroponics setup, you can create a fertilizer that includes 50% of perlite and vermiculite, with the rest made up of peat moss and water.
 If you are using soil, you only need 10% of perlite and vermiculite in your fertilizer.

-As urine contains a lot of salt, it must be diluted to a ratio of at least one-part urine, 10 parts water.
-DO NOT URINATE DIRECTLY ON THE PLANTS!
+It must be said: do not urinate directly on your plants.
 It will probably kill them.
-If you plan to use your wee on potted plants or seedlings, dilute the urine to a 1:20 ratio in water.
+Urine contains a lot of salt, so it must be diluted to a ratio of at least one-part urine, and ten parts water.
+However, if you are watering potted plants or seedlings, dilute the urine to a 1:20 ratio.

-It should go without saying that you must only use your urine if you are healthy.
-Don’t use it if you are on medication or have a urinary tract infection.
-By the way, if you are grossed out by the thought of using urine, how do you feel about bat guano or cow poop?
+It should go without saying that you can only use your urine if you are healthy.
+Do not use it if you are on medication or you have a urinary tract infection.

 Yet another unexpected fertilizer, wood ash contains ample potassium and lime for your plants.
 Believe it or not, you can even use the ashes from your fireplace, assuming you have burned wood.
 You can lightly scatter the ashes on your plants, or add them to a compost heap.
 One issue is that the ash will produce high amounts of salt and lye if it gets wet.